-“I think it is okay for married people to have opposite-sex friends,” said Lisa Stewart.
+“I think it is OK for married people to have opposite-sex friends,” says Lisa Stewart.
 “However, I believe out of respect for your spouse that even if you were close friends before the marriage, there ought to be strong boundaries around that relationship.

-“It is possible for married people to have healthy opposite-sex friendships,” said Dr. Todd E. Linaman, founder of Relational Advantage, Inc. “However, special consideration must be given to a number of factors that, if ignored, can potentially threaten your marriage.”
+“It is possible for married people to have healthy opposite-sex friendships,” says Dr. Todd E. Linaman, founder of Relational Advantage.
+“However, give special consideration to a number of factors that, if ignored, can potentially threaten your marriage.”

-If you are wondering whether or not a close friendship with someone of the opposite-sex poses a threat to your marriage, Dr. Linaman has a list of 20 questions for you to answer.
-Some of those questions include:
+Wondering whether or not a close friendship with someone of the opposite-sex poses a threat to your marriage?
+If so, Linaman offers 20 questions for you to answer.
+Here are a few of them:

-- Is your spouse unaware of your opposite-sex friendship?
+- Is your mate unaware of your opposite-sex friendship?

-- Would you behave differently around your friend if your spouse were present?
+- Would you behave differently around your friend if your partner were present?

-- Would you feel uncomfortable if your spouse had the same quality of friendship with someone of the opposite-sex?
+- Would you feel uncomfortable if your fiancé or spouse had the same quality of friendship with someone of the opposite sex?

-- Are you physically and/or emotionally attracted to your friend?
+- Do you have a physical and/or emotional attraction to your friend?

-- Do you ever compare your spouse to your friend?
+- Do you ever compare your mate to your friend?

 - Have you ever entertained romantic fantasies about your friend?

-- Do you and your friend ever exchange highly personal details about your lives or complain about your marriages to each other?
+- Do you and your friend ever exchange highly personal details about your lives or complain about your relationships to each other?

-An informal survey showed that both married men and women were uncomfortable with their spouses having close friendships with the opposite sex.
-Not all opposite-sex friendships are dangerous.
-We should all err on the side of caution.
-It is good to confer with your spouse about the nature of your friendship on a regular basis.
+An informal survey shows that both married men and women were uncomfortable with their spouse having close friendships with the opposite sex.
+Not all opposite-sex friendships are dangerous, but it is important to err on the side of caution.
+It is helpful to discuss the nature of your friendship on a regular basis with your spouse.
 If not kept in check, a totally innocent relationship could end up causing unnecessary harm to your marriage.

-“I think it is okay to have friendships with the opposite sex, but I don’t share with other women what I haven’t shared with my wife,” said Will Honeycutt.
-“I think sometimes it is healthy to get input from another female, but on a regular basis I should not be sharing intimate issues with a woman who is not my wife.”
+“I think it is OK to have friendships with the opposite sex.
+But I don’t share with other women what I haven’t shared with my wife,” says Will Honeycutt.
+“I think sometimes it is healthy to get input from another female.
+But on a regular basis I should not be sharing intimate issues with a woman who is not my wife.”

-- Develop and consistently nurture a “best friend” relationship with your spouse.
+- Develop and consistently nurture a “best friend” relationship with your mate.

 - Develop and consistently nurture close same-sex friendships.

-- Make sure your spouse knows your friend and is completely comfortable with the type and level of interaction you have with him/her.
+- Make sure your spouse knows your friend.
+Also, be certain your mate is completely comfortable with the type and level of interaction you have with him/her.